maxviazov/Spring-Frameworks-/Downloading-Spring-Artifacts.md

 </dependency>
 ```

-## Spring Repository
+## Spring Repositories

-Snapshot, milestone, and RC (release candidate) versions are published to the [Spring repository](http://repo.spring.io/), and so are GA releases as well.
+Snapshot, milestone, and release candidate versions are published to an [Artifactory](https://www.jfrog.com/artifactory/) instance hosted by [JFrog](http://www.jfrog.com).
+You can use the web interface at http://repo.spring.io to browse the Spring Artifactory, or go directly to one of the repositories listed below.

 ### Snapshots